 - Tin Snips and Shears

 Reciprocating Saw Blades

 When you put refrigerant into a line with leaks, you basically just throw good money after bad.
-At best, this represents a waste of time and materials; at worst, it could lead to a failure of your client’s air conditioning system.
-The costly repairs it’ll take to fix the problem and the disintegration of that client’s trust in you will serve as a painful reminder of the importance of doing the job right the first time.
+At best, this wastes time and materials; at worst, it could lead to a failure of your client’s air conditioning system.
+The costly repairs it’ll take to fix the problem (and the disintegration of that client’s trust in you) will serve as a painful reminder of the importance of doing the job right the first time.
 That’s why you should provide each of your technicians with a reliable vacuum pump.
 The pump’s ability to suck moisture and air out of air conditioning lines can help them determine which lines have leaked before charging the system with refrigerant.
 The wide variety of models, however, can make it difficult to determine which pump suits the needs of your company and your technicians.
 This vacuum pump guide can help break down the differences between the models and give you the information you need to make a smart purchase.